AjayJagan/jira-component-migration/README.md

 - **Read access** to the source project
 - **Admin access** to the destination project (to create components)

-**To create a JIRA API token:**
+**To create a JIRA Personal Access Token (PAT):**
 1. Log into [JIRA](https://issues.redhat.com) with your bot account
 2. Navigate to [Profile Settings](https://issues.redhat.com/secure/ViewProfile.jspa)
-3. Select "Personal Access Tokens" or "API Tokens"
+3. Select "Personal Access Tokens"
 4. Click "Create token"
-5. Copy and securely store the token
+5. Copy and securely store the token (it will only be shown once!)

+**Note:** This script uses Bearer token authentication.
+Your PAT will be used as a Bearer token in the `Authorization` header.

 ## Quick Start